Home Owners will pay less Singapore property tax in 2016 as Rental Values of Properties drop: IRAS

 Singapore property tax is a tax levied on property ownership.
 All properties regardless of whether it is owner-occupied, rented-out or left vacant are subject to Singapore property tax.
 The annual tax payable by the property owner is calculated by multiplying the Annual Values with the current tax rate (tax rate may vary for HBD and private flats based on owner-occupied or non-owner occupied).

 The property tax must be paid within the deadline (31 Jan) declared by IRAS.
 A penalty fee of 5 per cent will be charged to defaulters.
 Tax filing in Singapore is regulated and administered by the IRAS.
-The professional corporate firm like SBS Consulting helps the clients in Singapore tax filing related issues so that they could strictly adhere to the regulations laid down by IRAS.
+The outsourced accounting services like SBS Consulting helps the clients in Singapore tax filing related issues so that they could strictly adhere to the regulations laid down by IRAS.

 In Singapore, property rate for owner-occupied residential properties such as condominiums, HDB flats or other residential properties is different from non-owner occupied properties.
 The owner-occupied properties are eligible to avail special benefits and tax rates.